Queen-0915/RobustLRL/README.md

 *RobustLRL* is an R package for Fast and Robust Low-Rank Learning over Networks: A Decentralized Matrix Quantile Regression Approach.

-All files for reproducing the numerical results in the paper "Fast and Robust Low-Rank Learning over Networks: A Decentralized Matrix Quantile Regression Approach" are relegated to simulations subdirectory.
+All files for reproducing the numerical results in the paper "Fast and Robust Low-Rank Learning over Networks: A Decentralized Matrix Quantile Regression Approach" is relegated to the simulations subdirectory.
 We assume the root folder is the same folder the README.md resides in.

 All methods are implemented with R (Version 3.6.3) and conducted on a Linux server with 64-core Intel(R) Xeon(R) Gold 256 CPU (2.0GHz) and 62.6 GB RAM.
 We implement the distributed algorithms in a fully synchronized distributed setting.